-(f) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to our separate Report in "Annexure 2 to this report;
+(f) With respect to the adequacy of the internal financial controls over financialreporting of the Company with reference to these financial statements and the operatingeffectiveness of such controls refer to our separate Report in "Annexure 2" tothis report;

 i.
-The Company has disclosed the impact of pending litigations on its financialposition in its financial statements - Refer Note 38 to the Ind AS financialstatements;
+The Company has disclosed the impact of pending litigations on its financialposition in its financial statements - Refer Note 39 to the financial statements;

 iii.
 There were no amounts which were required to be transferred to the InvestorEducation and Protection Fund by the Company.

 |Date: May 14 2019 ||Membership No. 50773 |